iamzowe/document/README.md

 >> - They are both used for pay-in with cryptocurrency.
 >
 >> Differences:
->> - In `Mode 3`, an order of business should be created in partner's system before pay-in. (see figure in section `Workflow#Mode 3`)
+>> - In `Mode 3`, an order of business should be created in partner's system before pay-in. (see figure in section `How to Work#Mode 3`)
 >> - In `Mode 4`, users will transfer to cpay's address directly without creating an order of business.
-After cpay notifying the partner, the order of business may be created. (see figure in section `Workflow#Mode 4`)
+After cpay notifying the partner, the order of business may be created. (see figure in section `How to Work#Mode 4`)

 Q3: How to configure notify url ?